-Dr Henning Bostelmann, Researcher in York’s Department of Mathematics, said: “This new theoretical analysis into quantum mechanical particles shows that this ‘backflow’ effect is ubiquitous in quantum physics.
+Dr. Henning Bostelmann, a researcher in York’s Department of Mathematics, said: “This new theoretical analysis into quantum mechanical particles shows that this ‘backflow’ effect is ubiquitous in quantum physics.

-Dr Gandalf Lechner, Researcher in Cardiff’s University’s School of Mathematics, said: “Forces can of course make a particle go backwards – that is, they can reflect it, and this naturally leads to increased backflow.
+Dr. Gandalf Lechner, a researcher in Cardiff’s University’s School of Mathematics, said: “Forces can of course make a particle go backward – that is, they can reflect it, and this naturally leads to increased backflow.
 But we could show that even in a completely reflection-free medium, backflow occurs.
 In the presence of reflection, on the other hand, we found that backflow remains a small effect, and estimated its magnitude.”

-Dr Daniela Cadamuro, Researcher at the Technical University of Munich, said: “The backflow effect in quantum mechanics has been known for quite a while, but it has always been discussed in regards to ‘free’ quantum particles, i.e., no external forces are acting on the particle.
+Dr. Daniela Cadamuro, a researcher at the Technical University of Munich, said: “The backflow effect in quantum mechanics has been known for quite a while, but it has always been discussed in regards to ‘free’ quantum particles, i.e., no external forces are acting on the particle.

 “As ‘free’ quantum particles are an idealized, perhaps unrealistic situation, we have shown that backflow still occurs when external forces are present.
 This means that external forces don’t destroy the backflow effect, which is an exciting new discovery.”